overnode-org/overnode/seeds/vagrant/README.md

 - Run `sudo clusterlite help` - for more help on operations

 ### Sample Configuration
 File [clusterlite.yaml](./clusterlite.yaml) defines settings for sample Cassandra cluster.
 When nodes are up and running, you may check that all cassandra nodes connected and formed the cluster.
-Sample configuration opens client ports for Cassandra, so it can be accessed from a host machine too via CQL.
+Sample configuration opens client ports for Cassandra, so it can be accessed from a host machine via CQL too.

 ```
 vagrant@m1:~$ sudo docker exec -it cassandra /opt/cassandra/bin/nodetool status